nLab

 The standard Eilenberg-Watts theorem is a statement about monoids and their actions in Ab.
 More generally one may ask for generalizations of the theorem to other internalization contexts, and in particular to homotopy theory.
 See the introduction of (Hovey).

-For -algebras and -modules
+For \infty-algebras and \infty-modules

 In particular Eilenberg-Watts theorems hold true in the homotopy theory following model categories (see at model structure on modules over an algebra over an operad)